Nicușor Dan: LGBT rights

-In an article published in 2000 in the conservative weekly Dilema, Nicușor Dan stated that "I am against the acceptance of homosexual behavior in public spaces, in Romania.
-I believe this to be an attack against traditional values and therefore, my legitimate collective identity".
-The statement kept resurfacing after his political career took off, particularly during his much-publicized departure from USR.
-Dan distanced himself from his previous statements on several occasions, claiming that he is not homophobic and that his opinion on the matter has changed considerably in the intervening years.
+In 2000, Dan published an article in the magazine Dilema in which he stated his rejection of "homosexual behaviour in public spaces in Romania," describing it as "an attack against traditional values" and "legitimate collective identity".
+The statements resurfaced after his political career took off, particularly during his much-publicised departure from USR.
+Dan distanced himself from his previous statements on several occasions, claiming that he is not homophobic and that his opinion on the matter has changed in the following years.